Settings Screen

 Settings Banner

-Most of the contents of settings are displayed as a banner on the Main Screen.
+Most of the settings are displayed as a banner on the main screen.